 Frequently Asked Questions about Service Animals and the ADA (July 2015) – This excellent supplemental document provides clarifying information on many between-the-lines U.S. Dept. of Justice policies and interpretations that underlie the ADA service animal requirements.

-Effective Communication: ADA Requirements (January 2014) School districts have a responsibility to provide equally effective communication for individuals with vision, hearing and speech disabilities.
+Effective Communication: ADA Requirements (February 2020) School districts have a responsibility to provide equally effective communication for individuals with vision, hearing and speech disabilities.
 This brief from the U.S. Department of Justice provides an overview of the ADA Title II policy rules applicable for effective communications.